bradharms/sunkencity/README.md

 #### App Creation Phase

 The app is initalized with a call to `app.create()`, which allocates and returns general-purpose data structure that the app's engines will store their data in.
 It then registers each of the passed engines.
-The engines are each passed as a callback table, with callbacks within the table corresponding to different phases of execution
+The engines are each passed as a callback table, with callbacks within the table corresponding to different phases of execution.

-#### Registraion Phase
+#### Registration Phase

 The registration phase, which is identified by the `handleRegisterEngine()` callback, is responsible for allocating the memory and loading the data used by an engine throughout its lifetime.
 This is primarily singleton data; it is not re-allocated or de-allocated during the life of the program.